Public Safety Department

-In the event of a major emergency an executive level Crisis Management Team will gather to direct the handling of the crises.
+In the event of a major emergency, an executive-level Crisis Management Team will gather to direct the handling of the crisis.

 Berkeley College has a mass notification system called BERK-ALERT.
-Prior to, or during an emergency situation, we have the ability to notify students, faculty, staff, and others that we may deem necessary, via text messaging, e-mails, cell phones, home and business phones, of any pending emergency.
+Prior to or during an emergency situation, we have the ability to notify students, faculty, staff, and others that we may deem necessary via text messaging, emails, cell phones, and home and business phones of any pending emergency.

 Each community member has a role to play during an emergency,